José A. Rodríguez

 photo by Mark Roemisch

-Poet, memoirist, and translator José Antonio Rodríguez is the author of, most recently, This American Autopsy: Poems, cited as "new and noteworthy" by The New York Times.
+Poet, memoirist, and translator José Antonio Rodríguez is the author, most recently, of This American Autopsy: Poems, cited as "new and noteworthy" by The New York Times.
 His work has appeared in The New Yorker, The New York Times Magazine, The Nation, McSweeney's, POETRY, Paterson Literary Review, and Latin American Literature Today, among other publications.

 His other books include the memoir House Built on Ashes, finalist for the PEN America Los Angeles Literary Award; and the poetry collections The Shallow End of Sleep, winner of the Bob Bush Memorial Award from the Texas Institute of Letters; and Backlit Hour, finalist for the Paterson Poetry Prize.
 He's also part of the collaborative book Borderlines: Drawing Border Lives, a collection of artwork by Reefka Schneider, poems in English by Steven Schneider, and Rodríguez's Spanish translations.